packetchaos/Navi_pro/README.md

   * Install the required packages
   * Enter in your API keys  :`python3 Navi_pro.py keys`

-## Docker Instructions
-   Remember this is a Docker Container, so if you exit the container the information you were working will be distroyed.
-If you want to save your data, use (CTR + Q + P) to detach yourself from the container.
-Use `docker attach` to connect back to the container.

 ##Download and Configure Navi
 ![](images/Install and Configure.gif)